Page Analysis and Ground Truth Elements

 The format is developed by the Pattern Recognition & Image Analysis Lab (PRIMA) at the University of Salford in Manchester.

-It was designed to be used in conjunction with automatic segmentation and transcription techniques (OCR and HTR): indeed, PAGE aims to support each of the different steps in the processing chain for image document analysis (from image enhancement to layout analysis to OCR).
+It was designed to be used in conjunction with automatic segmentation and transcription techniques (optical character recognition (OCR) and handwritten text recognition (HTR)): indeed, PAGE aims to support each of the different steps in the processing chain for image document analysis (from image enhancement to layout analysis to OCR).

-The PAGE XML schema is notably used as an export and import format by automatic transcription software such as eScriptorium and Transkribus.
+The PAGE XML schema is used as an export and import format by automatic transcription software such as eScriptorium and Transkribus.
 It is also an export format used by Kraken, a turnkey OCR system optimised for documents in historical and non-Latin scripts and by the OCR software Tesseract.